Eye Care & Nutrition

 Maintaining healthy eyes can vastly improve the quality of your life.
-Proper eye health care helps slow down the processes associated with ageing such as macular degeneration.
+Proper eye health care helps slow down the processes associated with aging such as macular degeneration.
 It also reduces the likelihood of premature vision loss through strain, disease or accidents.

 An annual eye exam is crucial to protect your eyesight.
 Annual exams allow your optometrist to detect changes in your eye so alterations can be made to your eyeglass or contact lens prescription.
 Many eye diseases, if detected early, can be treated successfully.
 The best protection for your overall eye health is to have annual eye exams by a qualified optometrist.
 Please click here for a list of qualified optometrists.